robinpabbi/ToyRobot/README.md

 # ToyRobot
 This is a simple simulation of a toy robot moving on a square tabletop.
+This project is developed using .net version 8.

 # Description
 Below two points are were part of challenge but I made it flexible for user to choose the table top: